 The requestor must approve the cost estimate before the Department will begin work on fulfilling the records request.
 The Department may require an advance deposit of the expected cost before it will begin completing the request.
 The timeframe the Department has to complete the request will be tolled between providing the cost estimate to the requestor and the requestor approving the cost estimate or submitting the advance deposit, whichever is applicable.

 Costs associated with a request must be paid in full before the Department will produce the records.
-Payment must be made by check made out to the Department of Law; the Department does not accept credit cards.
+Payment may be made by check made out to the Department of Law; You may also pay by credit card through our webpage at: Colorado Office of the Attorney General: PayPort Online Service.
+You will need to select “CORA” from the Service Type drop down box and complete your transaction.

 If the Department attempts to contact a requestor to clarify a request or discuss the scope of a request and the requestor does not respond within ten business days, the Department will close the request and require the requestor to submit a new records request.